cbarkr/blog/content/homelab/part 3.md

 > [!info] Info
 > If you skip this step, make sure to set the port mappings and volume mounts on the container in the "Integrations" tab (see step 6)

 From the "Podman containers" tab in Cockpit, I created a new pod named "services".
-Here, I defined the relevant port mappings and volumes for AdGuard (using the volume mounts created in the last step):
+Here, I defined the relevant port mappings and volumes for AdGuard (using the volume mounts created in the previous step):
 ![[homelab_cockpit_podman_pod.png]]
 ![[homelab_cockpit_podman_adguard_ports.png]]
 ![[homelab_cockpit_podman_adguard_volumes.png]]